shyam-king/nodejs-sql-query-builder/docs/reference.md

     age.update(age.getValue() + 1, "some guy but new");
     ```

-    > No errors are thorwn if more columns are selected compared to the number of values provided.
+    > No errors are thrown if more columns are selected compared to the number of values provided.